Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Abstract

 \section{Abstract}

-We introduce a new deal of kernel density estimation using an exponentiated form of kernel density estimators.
-The density estimator has two hyperparameters flexibly controlling the smoothness of the resulting density.
-We tune them in a data-driven manner by minimizing an objective function based on the Hyv\"arinen score to avoid the optimization involving the intractable normalizing constant due to the exponentiation.
+Recently, \cite{jewson2021general} proposed a new approach for kernel density estimation using an exponentiated form of kernel density estimators.
+The density estimator contained two hyperparameters that flexibly controls the smoothness of the resulting density.
+We tune them in a data-driven manner by minimizing an objective function based on the Hyv\"arinen score to avoid the optimization involving the intractable normalizing constant caused by the exponentiation.
 We show the asymptotic properties of the proposed estimator and emphasize the importance of including the two hyperparameters for flexible density estimation.
-Our simulation studies and application to income data show that the proposed density estimator is appealing when the underlying density is multi-modal or observations contain outliers.
+Our simulation studies and application to income data show that the proposed density estimator is promising when the underlying density is multi-modal or when observations contain outliers.